Vedant91827/The-Social-Media-App/README.md

-# Full Stack SOcial Media App
+# Full Stack Social Media App

 This Repository has Client Code which is created using React